More than the absence of conflict

 "The LORD will give strength unto his people; the LORD will bless his people with peace."

 Peace here is described as a blessing God bestows — not earned, but given.
 It is paired with strength, reinforcing the Old Testament connection between shalom and overall flourishing.
+The same God who grants might also grants rest.

 Isaiah 9:6